The core of teaching consists of four basic values: dignity, truthfulness, fairness and responsibility & freedom.

 All teaching is founded on ethics – whether it be the teacher-student relationship, pluralism or a teacher’s relationship with their work.

 Dignity means respect for humanity.
-Teachers must respect every person, regardless of gender, sexual orientation, appearance, age, religion, social standing, origin, opinions, abilities and achievements.
+Teachers must respect every person, regardless of gender, sexual orientation, gender diversity, appearance, age, religion, social standing, origin, opinions, abilities and achievements.

 Truthfulness is one of the core values in teachers’ basic task, which involves steering learners in navigating life and their environment.
 Honesty with oneself and others and mutual respect in all communication is a basic aspect of teachers’ work.